Tahsen77/Digital-Store/README.md

 ## 📂 Dataset Contents
 The dataset is delivered as a ZIP archive containing:

+- Arabic–German Legal Dataset v1
 - 1016 of Arabic–German parallel sentence pairs
+- Legal, governmental, and administrative terminology
+- Cleaned, normalized, and standardized formatting
+- AI‑ready structure suitable for training MT and LLM models

+- # Arabic–German Legal Dataset v2
+- 1040 of Arabic–German parallel sentence pairs
 - Legal, governmental, and administrative terminology
 - Cleaned, normalized, and standardized formatting
 - AI‑ready structure suitable for training MT and LLM models

 All content is structured to ensure maximum consistency and usability in machine learning workflows.